Derek Tran

-Derek Truyen Tran (born Duc Truyen Tran on December 22, 1980) is an American lawyer and politician who has served as the U.S. representative from since 2025.
+Derek Truyen Tran (born Trần Truyền Đức; December 22, 1980) is an American lawyer and politician who has served as the U.S. representative from since 2025.
 A member of the Democratic Party, Tran is the third Vietnamese American to be elected to Congress (Note: The first two were Joseph Cao of Louisiana and Stephanie Murphy of Florida.) and the first to represent California.

-Background
+Early life, military career, and education

 Tran was born in Los Angeles County, California, on December 22, 1980.
 Tran grew up in the San Gabriel Valley as the son of Vietnamese refugees.
 His father fled Vietnam in 1975 after the fall of Saigon as a boat person.
 Their boat capsized, resulting in the deaths of his first wife and children.
 Later, his father returned to Vietnam and met Tran's mother.
 After living in a refugee camp for about a year, his parents immigrated to the U.S. and established a corner store.

 Tran has stated that his family's reliance on government assistance, such as SNAP, WIC, and Section 8, inspired him to enlist in the United States Army when he turned 18 without telling his parents or friends.
 He spent eight years serving in the U.S. Army Reserve, including some time spent training at the Joint Forces Training Base in Los Alamitos.
+He also served as a cook in the Army.
 He was activated for Operations Noble Eagle and Enduring Freedom before receiving an honorable discharge.
 Afterward, Tran attended Bentley University, graduating with a B.S. and a J.D. from Glendale University College of Law.
 In 2012, he moved to Orange County, California.